Table of contents

 1. Install KB2681584 (Update Rollup 2) or KB2790338 (Update Rollup 3) to provide Relay State support.

-2. Open the following file in a text editor (such as Notepad): %systemroot%\inetpub\adfs\ls\web.config.
+2. Open the following file in a text editor: %systemroot%\inetpub\adfs\ls\web.config.

-5. Open the services app on the Windows machine, right-click on the Active Directory Federation Services, and then select the Restart option.
+2. Open the services application on the Windows machine, right-click Active Directory Federation Services, and then click Restart.

 Steps for ADFS 3.0

-1. Open the following file in a text editor (such as Notepad): %systemroot%\ADFS\Microsoft.IdentityServer.Servicehost.exe.config.
+1. Open the following file in a text editor: %systemroot%\ADFS\Microsoft.IdentityServer.Servicehost.exe.config.

-3. Open the services app on the Windows machine, right-click on the Active Directory Federation Services, and then select the restart option.
+1. Open the services application on the Windows machine, right-click Active Directory Federation Services, and then click Restart.

 Common steps for both ADFS 2.0 and ADFS 3.0